ranjan-abhijeet/data-structures-algorithms/01Recursion/notes.md

 **Why To Avoid Recursion?**
 1. It consumes a lot of memory by storing the function calls in the stack memory.
 2. It consumes a lot of time in inserting and removing function calls from the stack memory.

+**How To Write Recursion In 3 Steps?**
+1. Write the base case i.e., when the function must stop calling itself.
+2. Write the general case, this part will include calling the method/function recursively on smaller data.
+3. Set the constraints to handle unintentional case.